-Jozias Johannes van Aartsen is the Mayor of The Hague.
+Jozias Johannes van Aartsen is the former Mayor of The Hague.
 In this capacity, he chairs the Municipal Council and the Municipal Executive (College van burgemeester en wethouders).
 The Mayor of The Hague is responsible for the portfolio of public order and safety.
 Mayors in the Netherlands are not elected but are appointed by the Queen.

 Mr van Aartsen was born on 25 December 1947 inThe Hague.
 He studied law at Amsterdam’s Vrije Universiteit and was the personal secretary of the VVD (Dutch Liberal Party) party faction leader in the Dutch Lower House of Parliament (Tweede Kamer) from 1971 to 1974.
 Thereafter he became director of the Telders Foundation, the scholarly think tank of the VVD.